Revenues were up 8% while earnings and dividends per share were up 13%, continuing the company’s long track record of impressive results.

 But first, here’s a quick review of this investment from beginning to end.

-Up to 2015, The Restaurant Group had producing rapid and extremely steady growth
+Up to 2015, The Restaurant Group had produced rapid and extremely steady growth

 When TRG joined the model portfolio in early 2016, its track record was almost second to none.
 Revenues, earnings and dividends had increased almost every year over the previous decade, giving the company an average annual growth rate of 10%.